 Other compensation paid to Raymond James by insurance companies

-- up to .25% on annuity purchases (e.g., $25 for a $10,000 purchase)
+- Up to 0.25% on annuity purchases (e.g., $25 for a $10,000 purchase), and

-- up to .05% per year on assets
+- Up to 0.05% per year on assets

 Investors should consider the investment objectives, risks, and charges and expenses of variable annuities carefully before investing.
 The prospectus contains this and other important information.
 Prospectuses for both the variable annuity contract and the underlying funds are available from your Raymond James financial advisor and should be read carefully before investing.